 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

 This tour is a combination of the Stockholm Panorama bus tour and the Royal Canal Tour.
-We start with a coach trip around the city, viewing the best known sites and buildings.
-After one hour and a half, we transfer to a boat to sail around the royal park of Djurgården and past the most inner archipelago islands.
+You start with a coach trip around the city, viewing the best known sites and buildings.
+After one hour and a half, you transfer to a boat to sail around the royal park of Djurgården and past the most inner archipelago islands.

 Sinking to the bottom of the harbour in 1628, the Vasa is arguably the best preserved ancient maritime artifact in the world.
 Its maiden voyage lasted a mere 1300 metres before capsizing just off shore.
 Early attempts to raise it were unsuccessful, but a state backed effort began salvage in 1956.
 In 1961, after years of preparation and raising small portions of the ship, the main lift was performed.
 However, this was just the beginning.
 Preservations efforts would continue until 1979, when the spraying of the preservative substance was complete.